plone/plone.api/src/plone/api/docs/rationale.rst

 Import and usage style
 ----------------------

-API methods are grouped by their field of usage: portal, view, content, users, etc. Hence the importing and usage of API methods look like this:
+API methods are grouped by their field of usage: :ref:`chapter_portal`, :ref:`chapter_content`, :ref:`chapter_users` and :ref:`chapter_groups`.
+Hence the importing and usage of API methods look like this:

 .. invisible-code-block:: python